Auxionize/files/README.md

 - node-config instance with the following structure

 Note that all config files in config directory will be ignored from git by default.
 In order to overwrite the default configuration you need to create 'development.js' config file with the following structure.
-If some attributes are missing the default values will be in use.
+If some attributes are missing the default values will be in use(when working with the demo when in production you have to provide node-config instance).

 ```
 // example configuration module